 U.S. Savings Bonds

-These are also issued by the government and backed by the “full faith and credit” guarantee, the difference being they can be purchased for as low an investment as $25 and they cannot be bought or sold in a secondary market.
+Savings bonds are also issued by the government and backed by the “full faith and credit” guarantee, the difference being they can be purchased for as low an investment as $25 and they cannot be bought or sold in a secondary market.
+It is a low-risk investment that allows individuals to lend money to the government and earn interest over time.
+Savings bonds are typically purchased at a discounted rate and can be redeemed for their full value at a later date, making them a popular choice for long-term savings or as gifts for children.

 Mortgage-Backed Securities, or MBS